LXShades/spyroedit/docs/spyroedit_guide.md

 Summary of controls:
 Space (hold): Change active palette to mouse position (8-pixel-aligned) Up/Down/Left/Right arrow: Fine-tune the position of the palette (needed for some palettes, but not most)

+## Render ##
+The Render tab enables an experimental feature where SpyroEdit renders the game in a separate window, in high definition with an unlocked framerate.
+Give it a try!
+Note that for some emulators, you may need to keep the main emulator window highlighted and moved out of the way in order to control Spyro.

+When the level loads, the Renderer creates and uses its own texture files in the level folder.
+You can replace these or even scale them up if you like--just make sure it's scaled proportionally!
+If you experience errors, delete them, and the renderer will regenerate them when you reenter the level.
+Object texture errors are common.